mukulhase/WebWhatsapp-Wrapper/README.md

 - Create an env/vagrant box to make it easy for others to contribute.
 (At the moment, all I have is a requirements.txt
 - Phantom JS support

+## Legal
+This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by WhatsApp or any of its affiliates or subsidiaries.
+This is an independent and unofficial software.
+Use at your own risk.

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://github.com/kentcdodds/all-contributors#emoji-key)):